 TXUUJM Launches “1000 Courageous, Sustaining UUs for Justice” Campaign

-Won’t you join with every member of the TXUUJM Board of Directors and Advisory Board and become a member of the “1,000 Courageous, Sustaining UUs for Justice”?
+We invite you to join with every member of the TXUUJM Board of Directors and Advisory Board and become a member of the “1,000 Courageous, Sustaining UUs for Justice”.
 Join us today by providing the information requested in the short form below and then Clicking the Green-Bordered Button.

 TXUUJM Celebrates $3,000,000 in ACE Funding for Long Term Job Skills Training